 There is no resting on laurels at Doha College.
 We’re constantly striving to encourage aspiration and boost attainment, which can be a tall ask with some of the higher-achieving students.
 That’s why we have recently moved from tracking the number of students achieving A* to C grades alone, to looking at A* to B as well as A* to A grades.

 This means Heads of Year can track grade distribution more accurately across each department, which creates a little healthy competition and keeps everyone on their toes.
 A mentoring scheme has also been set up for those students not achieving 5 A* to B grades.
 These students meet with our staff once a week to discuss their achievement and identify areas for revision, which is often enough to encourage them to aim higher to achieve their full potential.

 A complex equation

-What we want to do at Doha College is unlock the potential – or full power – of every single one of our students, and help them achieve all they can, no matter how long they study with us for.
+What we want to do at Doha College is unlock the potential of every single one of our students.
+Then we help them achieve all they can, no matter how long they study with us for.